With 2018/19 Fantasy Premier League now over, The Scout reviews each position to highlight players to consider for 2019/20.

 Pouncing on players who outperform their price tag will allow managers to free up cash for bigger spending in attack.

-The AFC Bournemouth winger was the top midfielder for value in Fantasy this season.
+The AFC Bournemouth winger was the top midfielder for value in Fantasy last season.

 Fraser claimed 181 points thanks to seven goals and 14 assists, supplying 28.3 points per million.